onedata/onedata-documentation/doc/advanced/cdmi.md

 ### ACL management

-Access control lists provide mechanism for granting and prohibiting access to data on space, directory and file levels.
+Access control lists provide mechanism for granting and prohibiting access to data on a space, directory and file levels.
 Onedata supports the complete ACL functionality of CDMI, which can be also managed through the Web GUI.

 In CDMI, ACL's are stored as cdmi_acl metadata.
 An object with unset ACL, has virtual ACL which contains entries for every space member, that gives him permissions equal to POSIX file mode.
 ACL permissions always take precedence over POSIX style permissions.